gergap/vim-ollama/README.md

 ## Known Issues

-The integration with other tab-completion tools (e.g., Ultisnips) is not perfect but works for me.
-I change the UltiSnips expand trigger to a different key to manage this.
-I'm using the CoC plugin with clang-based code completion for C/C++ and Ultisnips.
-When pressing `<tab>`, it first checks if an AI suggestion is available; otherwise, it forwards the `<tab>` to be handled by CoC.
+The integration with other tab-completion tools (e.g., Ultisnips) is not perfect, but works for me.
+I use the [CoC plugin](https://github.com/neoclide/coc.nvim) with clang-based code completion and also use coc-snippets instead of Ultisnips, that I used before.
+This gives me a better tab-completion experience.

+When pressing `<tab>`, it first checks if an AI suggestion is available; otherwise, it forwards the `<tab>` key to be handled by CoC.
 Contributions to improve this integration are welcome.